carlos-sierra/edb360/readme.txt

 2. If number of rows on WRH$_ACTIVE_SESSION_HISTORY as per 00002_edb360_dbname_log.txt is several millions, then you may not be purging data periodically.
    There are some known bugs and some blog posts on this regard.
+Review MOS 387914.1.
    Execute query below to validate ASH age:

        SELECT TRUNC(sample_time, 'MM'), COUNT(*)